The Shirt 2022

 What does The Shirt benefit?

 Beyond bringing unity to the student body and Notre Dame Stadium, all profits of The Shirt support Notre Dame students.
 In general, half of the revenue supports student clubs, organizations and residence halls.
-The other half of the profits are directed to The Shirt Charity Fund, which helps students who face catastrophic accidents or illnesses, and the Rector Fund, a program which provides funding for students to take part in campus life activities that they cannot afford to pay for on their own, such as textbooks, football tickets and service trips.
+The other half of the profits are directed to The Shirt Charity Fund, which helps students who face catastrophic accidents or illnesses, and The Student Experience Fund, a program which provides funding for students to take part in campus life activities that they cannot afford to pay for on their own, such as textbooks, football tickets and service trips.

 How long has there been a Shirt?